jeftegoes/AwsOverview/README.md

 ## 8.7.
 AWS Outposts

-- Hybrid Cloud: businesses that keep an on-premises infrastructure alongside a cloud infrastructure.
+- **Hybrid Cloud:** Businesses that keep an on-premises infrastructure alongside a cloud infrastructure.
 - Therefore, two ways of dealing with IT systems:
   - One for the AWS cloud (using the AWS console, CLI, and AWS APIs).
   - One for their on-premises infrastructure.
-- AWS Outposts are "server racks" that offers the same AWS infrastructure, services, APIs & tools to build your own applications on-premises just as in the cloud.
+- **AWS Outposts are "server racks"** that offers the same AWS infrastructure, services, APIs & tools to build your own applications on-premises just as in the cloud.
-- AWS will setup and manage "Outposts Racks" within your on-premises infrastructure and you can start leveraging AWS services on-premises.
+- **AWS will setup and manage "Outposts Racks"** within your on-premises infrastructure and you can start leveraging AWS services on-premises.
-- You are responsible for the Outposts Rack physical security.
+- _You are responsible for the Outposts Rack physical security._
-- Benefits:
+- **Benefits**
-  - Low-latency access to on-premises systems
+  - Low-latency access to on-premises systems.
-  - Local data processing
+  - Local data processing.
-  - Data residency
+  - Data residency.
-  - Easier migration from on-premises to the cloud
+  - Easier migration from on-premises to the cloud.
-  - Fully managed service
+  - Fully managed service.
-- Some services that work on Outposts:
+- **Some services that work on Outposts**
   - Amazon EC2
   - Amazon EBS
   - Amazon S3